Last updated at 21:49, 18 Apr 2014 Uploaded at 10:07, 22 Jan 2014

 11. Repeat steps 4-8 for each mod that needs cleaning.
 DO NOT DO MORE THAN ONE MOD AT ONCE.

-12. Re-run BOSS and check for any more tips other than Bash Tag suggestions.
+12. Re-run LOOT and check for any more tips other than Bash Tag suggestions.
 Obey all of them.

 13. Run Wrye Bash and find "Bashed Patch, 0.esp."